Caring for Garden Birds All Year Round

 Autumn is a season of transition for birds.
 Some will be seeking food to fuel their long migration.
 Others moult in preparation for winter.
 With days getting shorter, there is limited daylight for them to seek out the sustenance they need.
 This is the season to support them with extra food and clean water in a safe environment.

-- Provide bird food with a high fat content, like suet fat snax, to support migrating birds
+- Provide bird food with high-fat content, like suet fat snax, to support migrating birds

 - Continue to feed regularly